 Other definitions include the idea that market timing must include a forecast derived from factors like economic fundamentals, valuation, etc. These definitions exclude managed futures as a type of market timing because trend following doesn’t require any forecasts or predictions since the strategy is backward-looking and reactive.

 In my view, the definitions that include forecasts are too restrictive because the key factor in market timing isn’t the rationale, but the simple act of intentionally shifting a portfolio’s beta.
 Some investors may use forecasts to add or subtract beta, but the forecasts aren’t a necessary condition.
 Managed futures managers add and subtract beta based on price trends.

 The following chart plots how trend followers may add and subtract beta based on market trends.
 The left axis shows the rolling beta of a trend-following factor to the MSCI World Index.
 For this chart, I used the equity component of a time-series momentum factor (TSMOM) created by academics (also affiliated with AQR) Moskowitz, Ooi and Pedersen related to their 2012 paper, Time Series Momentum. (data are available here).
 The right axis depicts the corresponding MSCI World index return.

 Although the relationship isn’t perfect, it does appear that there is a relationship between the beta of a basic equity trend-following strategy and market returns.
-Based on the TSMOM factor rules, a trend-follower would have added to the beta as markets as the MSCI World was rising and when the index was falling.
+Based on the TSMOM factor rules, a trend-follower would have added to their beta exposure as markets were rising and on the flip side, they would have decreased their exposure when markets were falling.
 This relationship is, in effect, timing the market based on market returns.

 Timing the Market, Poorly